groundhoggwp/groundhogg/README.txt

 = 3.2.2 (2024-01-31) =
 * ADDED Background task for completing benchmarks.
+* ADDED Tool to re-sync user IDs based on email address equality.
+* ADDED If user email address and contact email address are not equal show an button to unlink the user from the contact in the user info card.
 * TWEAKED The limits exceeded calculation for background tasks.
 * FIXED Default date range for future date filters didn't exist.
 * FIXED Caching for the `get_contactdata()` was not working causing slowness when checking contact marketability.